Kiranjith83/SA/SA.md

 - In this example, a sample text is encrypted and decrypted using the CMK.
 - KMS has Custom Key store.
   - KMS is capable of Interacting with CloudHSM, so it can use FIPS 140-2 Level 3 encryption.

+# Beanstalk
+- When to select?
+  - Low level infra control.
+  - Code needs to be designed for Beanstalk.
+  - No admin overhead, absolute no admin overhead with all above critera.
+# OpsWorks
+- Designed for Infra engineer not for delveloper.

+# Exam Preperation
+-